kyma-project/kyma/docs/event-mesh/08-01-configure-kafka-channel.md

 type: Tutorials
 ---

-Instead of the default Channel implementation, you can use the Knative-compatible [Kafka Channel](https://github.com/kyma-incubator/knative-kafka).
+Instead of the default NATS Channel implementation, you can use the Knative-compatible [Kafka Channel](https://github.com/kyma-incubator/knative-kafka).
 To ensure Kafka works properly, you must:

 * Set up a Kafka cluster using Azure Event Hubs.
 * Create a Secret which the controller uses to communicate with the cluster.